RosettaCommons/documentation/application_documentation/rna-denovo.md

 -out::file::silent chunk002_1lnt.out -cycles 1000 -minimize_rna -database <path to database>
 ```

 This command line also includes the "native" pdb, and will result in heavy-atom rmsd scores being calculated.
 Note again that the native pdb should have residues marked rA, rC, rG, and rU (see notes on PDB [[Format|loops-file#format]] below).
 The code again takes about 1 minute to generate two models.
-Finally, there are some notes on forcing other kinds of pairs below [ [u'Can I specify non-Watson-Crick pairs?'] ].
+Finally, there are some notes on forcing other kinds of pairs below [ [Can I specify non-Watson-Crick pairs?](#Can-I-specify-non-Watson-Crick-pairs?) ].

 Use Of Alternative Fragment Sources
 -----------------------------------